sara-gudeman/weirdRhino/README.md

 ## Summary

 As a developer, it's often useful to know what companies are using the same technologies as you - or what tech stack a company you know about is using.
-Stack Match enables users to discovers companies and their names
+Stack Match enables users to search by technology or company name and follow companies of interest.

-## Deployed link
+## Deployed to

 http://stackmatch-dev.herokuapp.com/#/